Paris Restaurants, Bistros, Cocktail Bars and Bakeries

 I do update my Paris restaurant list when I find a place I like.
 Similarly, when a restaurant or bistro isn’t what it used to be, I remove it.
 When I do a more extensive write up of a place, you’ll find it listed in my Paris restaurant categories.
 But other times, when I’m just going out to dinner, not toting my camera with me (and not remembering all the details the next day), I’ll give it a more general shout-out on my Paris restaurant page.
 But here’s a little more to add to that list, as well as some sweet shops and cocktail bars that are worthy of being on your radar.

-Brasserie Bellanger (140, rue du Faubourg Poissonière, 10th) is one of the newest of the low-priced bistros that have popped up in Paris over the last few years.
+Brasserie Bellanger (140, rue du Faubourg Poissonière, 10th) is one of the newer of the low(er)-priced bistros that have popped up in Paris over the last few years.
 The young owners promise everything is fresh and fait maison (homemade), which was a criticism rightly leveled at some of the old-school bistros that lost their luster, noting that the brasserie sources things directly from producers, which allows them to keep prices modest.
-Our vegetable-centric pollack was perfectly cooked, served on a heap of vegetables.
-There were no fancy sauces or ornamentation.
+Our vegetable-centric pollack (above) was nicely cooked, served on a heap of fresh vegetables.
 The frites we ordered alongside – because man cannot live by fish alone – were some of the best I’ve had in town.
-Often they’re soggy or soft, and these were cooked until bronzed and crispy.
-In short, the kind of fries that are worth polishing off.
-We finished with an Île flottante filled with mango puree and an excellent Paris-Brest.
-Super friendly staff and tables outside (although other diners waiting for tables may be smoking nearby), but still, the outside is a rather pleasant place.
+We finished with an Île flottante filled with mango puree and very good Paris-Brest.
+The staff is very friendly although if you choose a table outside, expect a majority of the neighboring tables to be occupied smokers.

 Another place that I’ve been enjoying, where I’ve not taken a picture at, is Le Mermoz (16, rue Jean Mermoz, 8th).
 This starkly-decorated bistro allows you to focus on the food, which isn’t just beautifully-presented, but it’s perfectly prepared.
 A recent lunch started with a plate of lightly blanched green beans with fresh almonds and pickled apricots.
 Dessert was softly cooked cherries bathed in sabayon with cubes of Gâteau de Savoie and a sprinkling of fresh elderflowers.
 The focus is on quality of ingredients and preparation, rather than portion size, at least at lunch, when I’ve dined there.
 But it’s usually enough for me.